Model your Partner Accounts

 },

-"products": [Larger enterprises often manage several legal entities under a single Partner Account.
+Larger enterprises often manage several legal entities under a single Partner Account.
+Use this when you have multiple legal entities for the same partner.

 AutoMakers operates multiple brands, each with its own legal entity and website.
 Klarna configures one Payment Account per legal entity, allowing transactions to be attributed correctly at payment time.

-In this case, both legal entities have to be created at Klarna, and two different Payment Account<nowiki/>s have to be onboarded connected to the different Partner Business Entities.
+In this case, both legal entities have to be created at Klarna, and two different Payment Accounts have to be onboarded connected to the different Partner Business Entities.
 These Payment Accounts are later utilized on the Payments API, and allow us to differentiate which legal entity is taking the purchase.

 Given pricing is the same across the different legal entities, one Payment Product contains both Payment Accounts.